 Love him or loathe him, Scott ‘The Lord’ Disick knows how to wear a bomber and jeans like no one else.
-For me, it starts in recognising that a bomber is the equivalent of a party jacket when it comes to a night out.
+His secret?
+Recognising that a bomber jacket is the equivalent of a party jacket when it comes to a night out.
 The perfect compromise between casual and looking smart.
 In one fell swoop, it can seamlessly take a crew neck tee and slim leg jeans to the next level – and probably get you past the door staff too.

 Bomber Jacket With Trousers

-Coming from the more formal school of bomber jackets, I’m a firm believer in them being a valid alternative to the traditional blazer.
+Coming from the more formal school of bombers, we’re firm believers in them being a valid alternative to the traditional blazer.
 Paired with slim leg trousers that are cropped just on the ankle, it gives an otherwise classic look a touch of street cred.

 But be warned.
 When pairing a bomber with proper wool trousers, there’s a risk of making yourself look top heavy if you whack on a puffy Nylon iteration.
 Sticking with darker colours and higher end finishes – as per the gents pictured – will counter this and also ensure that you’re looking age appropriate.
 Suede and cashmere are both great pairings that work just as well in the office as they do at the bar.

-If you’re hunting down a stockist, the likes of Suit Supply have a pearler that won’t set you back a small fortune.
+If you’re hunting down a stockist, the likes of Suitupply have some great options that won’t set you back a small fortune.

 Bomber Jacket With Shirt

 For some, the thought of a bomber jacket with anything other than a crew neck tee shirt is near impossible.
 And granted, the proliferation of styles with an elasticised, scooped collar lend themselves to being worn this way.
 But why do what everyone else is doing when you could do something better?